Rokk001/CineRipR/README.md

 - CLI overrides for every runtime setting and structured logging with progress indicators.

 ## Requirements
-- Python 3.11 or newer.
-(Python 3.12 recommended; bundled `tomllib` is used for configuration parsing.)
+- Python 3.11 or newer (Python 3.12 recommended).
+- [7-Zip](https://www.7-zip.org/) (or compatible) available on `PATH` or configured explicitly for extracting RAR archives.

 ## Installation
 ```bash